Cairn

 What is this?

-A place where you leave a single 50-character sentence — once in a lifetime.
-You cannot edit it.
-You cannot delete it.
-Just one sentence, for whoever comes after.
+A place where you leave three 50-character sentences in your lifetime — placed at your own pace within a fifty-year window.
+You cannot edit them.
+You cannot delete them.
+Three sentences, for whoever comes after.

 Who runs it?

-One person — a sole proprietor.
+Cairn is operated independently.
 No investors, no advertisers, no tracking cookies.
-The operator's full legal contact information is published in the Commercial Disclosure page.
+The operator's legal contact information is published in the Commercial Disclosure page.

 Why does it exist?

 Most of the internet asks you to speak loudly, often, and quickly.
-Cairn asks you to speak only once, and carefully.
-The question is simple: if the person coming after you could read a single sentence of yours, what would it be?
+Cairn asks you to lay three stones, quietly.
+The question is simple: if someone walking the same road after you could read your words across time, what would you leave?

 Writing